-When installing in the Windows environment, the Jakarta Platform, Enterprise Edition CI, JDK, and TCK should all be installed on the same drive.
-If you must install these components on different drives, also change the ri.applicationRoot property in addition to the pathsep and slas.applicationRoot properties; for example:
+''' drive.
+If you must install these components on different drives, also change the 'ri.applicationRoot' property in addition to the 'pathsep' and 'slas.applicationRoot' properties; for example: + [source,oac_no_warn]

-ri.applicationRoot=C:

-When configuring the CI and TCK for the Windows environment, never specify drive letters in any path properties in ts.jte.
+[[GEXPE]][[test-execution-command-setup]]

 5.4.3 Test Execution Command Setup

+^^^^

 The test execution command properties are used by the test harness.
+By

-By default, the ts.jte file defines a single command line for each of the commands that is used for both UNIX and Windows environments.
+default, the 'ts.jte' file defines a single command line for each of the

-- command.testExecute

-- command.testExecuteAppClient

-- command.testExecuteAppClient2
+commands that is used for both UNIX and Windows environments.

+'command.testExecute'

+'command.testExecuteAppClient'

+'command.testExecuteAppClient2'

-If these commands do not meet your needs, you can define separate entries for the UNIX and Windows environments.
-Edit either the ts_unix or ts_win32 test execution properties in the ts.jte file.
-For UNIX, these properties are:
+If these commands do not meet your needs, you can define separate

-- env.ts_unix.command.testExecute

-- env.ts_unix.command.testExecuteAppClient

-- env.ts_unix.command.testExecuteAppClient2
+entries for the UNIX and Windows environments.
+Edit either the 'ts unix'

+or 'ts_win32' test execution properties in the 'ts.jte' file.
+For UNIX,

+these properties are:

+'env.ts_unix.command.testExecute'

+'env.ts_unix.command.testExecuteAppClient'

+'env.ts unix.command.testExecuteAppClient2'

 For Windows, these properties are:

-- env.ts_win32.command.testExecute

-- env.ts_win32.command.testExecuteAppClient

-- env.ts_win32.command.testExecuteAppClient2
+'env.ts_win32.command.testExecute'

+'''

+'''

+'env.ts_win32.command.testExecuteAppClient'

+'env.ts_win32.command.testExecuteAppClient2'

-The testExecute property specifies the Java command that is used to execute individual tests from a standalone URL client.
-Tests in which the client directly invokes a web component (Jakarta Servlet or Jakarta Server Pages), use this command line since there is no application client container involved.
+The 'testExecute' property specifies the Java command that is used to

+execute individual tests from a standalone URL client.
+Tests in which

+the client directly invokes a web component (Jakarta Servlet or Jakarta Server

+Pages), use this

+command line since there is no application client container involved.

+[NOTE]

-The default settings are specific to the Jakarta Platform, Enterprise Edition CI.
-If you are not using the Jakarta Platform, Enterprise Edition CI, adjust these properties accordingly.
+The default settings are specific to the Jakarta Platform, Enterprise

+Edition CI.
+If you are not using the Jakarta Platform, Enterprise Edition

+CI, adjust these properties accordingly.

+[[GEXPB]][[jakarta-servlet-test-setup]]

 5.4.4 Jakarta Servlet Test Setup

+٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨٨

-Make sure that the following servlet properties have been set in the ts.jte file:
+Make sure that the following servlet properties have been set in the

-'''
+'ts.jte' file:

+[source,oac_no_warn]

 ServletClientThreads=[2X size of default servlet instance pool]

 servlet_waittime=[number_of_milliseconds]

-servlet_async_wait=[number_of_seconds]
+servlet async wait=[number of seconds]

 logical.hostname.servlet=server

-slas.java.endorsed.dirs=${endorsed.dirs}${pathsep}${ts.home}/endorsedlib

-'''
+s1as.java.endorsed.dirs=${endorsed.dirs}${pathsep}${ts.home}/endorsedlib